dhruvalpatel/dhruval-capstone-project/astro-project/README.md

         --max_num_workers=2 \
         --dataflow_service_options=streaming_mode_at_least_once \
         --streaming
-- Local machine can also be used to act as a Dataflow runner using below command
+- Local machine can also be used to act as a Dataflow runner using below command(for development purposes)
     ```sh
     python3 streaming_job.py \
       --project=capstone-project-451604 \